Between Rovanjska and Modrić, Croatia. Near Zadar, Dalmatia, Central Croatian Coastal region.

 |The entrance chamber has been used as a natural shelter for centuries.|

 |2004||start of semi wild cave tours.|

 Modrić Špilja (Modric Cave) is a wild cave which was opened for the public on cave trekking tours.
 The entrance is located at the altitude of only 30 m asl, some 70 m away from the major coastal highway Rijeka-Zadar in Croatia.
 The two-hour tours are preceded by a safety briefing and the outfitting with caving gear including overall, helmet, head lamp and gloves.
 We recommend good walking shoes, gum boots are not required as the cave is rather dry.
 The helmets are equipped with carbide lamps, so if you have you should bring your own helmet with LED headlamp, which is less work.
 While there are short narrow passages, they seem to be big enough to fit even overweight people.
 So far they have been mastered by a man weighing 120 kg.
 Nevertheless, you have to walk to the cave and the whole tour requires basic physical fitness.

 The cave entrance is at the bottom of a small doline, the first chamber was used as a shelter for a very long time.
 The passage behinde was blocked by a rockfall and was discovered after the blocks were removed by local cavers in 1985.
-Although the cave was only discovered in 1985, it has once been known to man.
-Human bone remains and remnants of Neolithic potttery were found inside.
-Also the remains of Holocene fauna, including cave bear (Ursus spelaeus).
+Although the cave was only discovered in 1985, it has once been known to man, before the collapse.
+Human bone remains and remnants of Neolithic pottery were found inside.
+Also, the remains of Holocene fauna, including cave bear (Ursus spelaeus).